IceCreamWasTaken/Arduino-Programming-stuff-for-school/the website (UC)/READMEUC.md

 - I then run database.py in the virtual environment which then creates a database.db file (where all the audio files will be stored as a query, i did download the sqlite 3 extension ready to "probe" the database lol)
 - Tried testing it out, seems that the website works fine, however I wasn't able to get an actual audio file working, installed nor played, think I did something wrong; will look into this on Wed's class, will seek help from teacher for solutions, perhaps it's something to do with the API endpoints since I'm using a different one compared to the tutorial's (tutorial's api that I want doesn't exist) will look into.
 - I need this working before I am able to code comment and create a presentation!!!!

+Wed 17th of August
+- It's time for some tech support time